 New Varieties for 2015

 For 2015 we welcome 29 new heirloom and organic varieties.
-A select few of these are already available here on our webstore.
 These include two rare, tender family heirloom collard greens: Alabama Blue and Yellow Cabbage Collards.
 Try Austrian Winter peas for a great nitrogen-fixing cover crop that also adds flavor to salads all winter long in zones 7 and warmer.
 Complement your fresh winter greens with storage crops like Pennsylvania Dutch Crookneck winter squash, a butternut-line squash with excellent storage quality.

 For the summer, Jewels of Opar is both an elegant flower and a succulent green vegetable.
 Mexican Mint Marigold is a great substitute for tarragon and a flavorful herbal tea.
 Heat up your cuisine with Charleston Hot and Carolina Cayenne, two hot peppers bred for resistance to nematodes, making them well-suited to the Southeast.

 The Timber Press Guide to Vegetable Gardening in the Southeast, by Southern Exposure’s own gardening expert Ira Wallace, gives home gardeners the regionally specific information needed to succeed in our hot, humid climate.
 It features what to plant, when to plant it, and when to harvest, based on our climate, weather, and other info.

 The Perpetual Gardening Record Book was inspired by Thomas Jefferson’s meticulous garden record books and proudly made in Alabama using recycled materials.
 It includes growing charts, calendar pages, sketch pages, and more.
 The large calendar pages allow one to compare one’s planting dates, harvest dates, and yields over many years.